"Are you serious?"

 Pascal pulled back just enough to look at her in the eyes.
 He blinked and rubbed the water away from his sight.

 "I only heard the story afterwards, but the healer who regenerated your arm said it had been sliced off and mangled by shrapnel.
-It was a good thing that you have Samaran blood and also do not have any ether-conducting nerves, so despite being my familiar his Regenerate spell worked well on you."
+It was a good thing that you have Samaran blood, so despite being my familiar his Regenerate spell worked well on you."

 Talk about a close call.
 If that shrapnel struck my head instead...